 Why hadn't anyone noticed the water dripping on to the sidewalk?
 Gwen realized that the accident could have happened to anyone who took the same route that day – and her husband agreed with her that someone had to be held responsible for the accident that had taken place.

 Her husband helped her to track down the driver who had been behind the wheel of the truck that day.
 They called his company, who refused responsibility for the leak on the side of the road.
 The boss believed that the argued that the leak could have been caused by anything, and dared them to prove any different before bothering him again.

 Gwen's life was never the same again after the accident.
 The damage sustained to her sternum from the fall meant that simple things were a lot more painful – things like wearing a handbag or strapping up a seatbelt could become unbearable within as little as five minutes, and her injury hurt even more on colder days.

-Contact a law firm if the above scenario sounds familiar to you.
+Contact a slip and fall attorney if the above scenario sounds familiar to you.